Arlene Foster: First Minister of Northern Ireland (2016–17; 2020–21)

+After the resignation of Peter Robinson as DUP leader and Northern Ireland first minister, Foster emerged as the only candidate for the leadership positions.
 In January 2016, as she was poised to become First Minister, Foster stated that she would not be travelling to Dublin for the official centenary celebrations of the 1916 uprising against British rule, describing the rising as "an attack on democracy".

 Arlene Foster was First Minister of Northern Ireland from January 2016 to January 2017.
 She set the agenda during her maiden speech as First Minister as one of "hope for all the community".
 In May 2018, she announced she would be leading an Orange Order march in Fife, Scotland.
 As a committed member of the Order, this was a reason behind the original defection from the UUP ten years ago.
 As First Minister, Foster was emphatic in support for Brexit with a soft border along the republic; yet leaving the EU on the same terms as the rest of the UK.

 The assembly was suspended following disagreements between the parties, particularly over the Renewable Heat Incentive scandal.
 While the Government talked about restoring the Executive as a "top priority" the constitutional impasse has made it impossible.
 In May 2018, the High Court ruled that the civil service could not grant planning permission for an incinerator in Mallusk.

 In 2018, Foster addressed a PinkNews reception in Belfast, becoming the first DUP leader to attend an LGBT event.
 Foster stated that, despite her opposition to same-sex marriage, she valued the contribution of the LGBT community in Northern Ireland and requested that differing views be respected.

 Committed to a business case, Foster was responsible for a super-fast broadband connection designed to enhance communications with international offerings.
 Regional Aid proved a vital part of the budget within the devolved framework.
 The reduction of sales and purchase taxes, such as Air Passenger Duty was typically part of her wider experience of stimulating business at DETI.
 Fighting the cause of private enterprise has been an important issue for Foster: mobile phone companies and saving Bombardier jobs brought investment of £500 million, while public sector employment has declined.